 In 2017 NOVO BANCO pursued its strategy of optimising the communication to clients, namely through the dematerialisation of documents, with a consequent improvement in environmental quality.
 The Bank's continued commitment to the development of pioneering and environmentally responsible solutions has allowed clients full autonomy to access their banking movements and documents electronically, thus contributing to the protection of the environment by reducing the consumption of paper and its transportation and eliminating the printing and finishing process.

-In addition to the account statements, NOVO BANCO also sends most other banking documents to its clients in digital format (credit card statements, deposit certificates, account entry notices, integrated billing notices, and sundry notices).
-In the second half of 2017 the dematerialisation process was reinforced through the issuance of digital statements of securities portfolio holdings and movements, and investment funds portfolios.
-This permitted to reach an overall level of client communication dematerialisation of 79% in 2017, which compares with less than 50% in 2014.
+In addition to the account statements, NOVO BANCO also sends most other banking documents to its clients in digital format (credit card statements, deposit certificates, account entry notices, statements of securities and funds’ portfolio movements and position, entry notices, integrated billing notices, and sundry notices).
+In 2018 the Bank had 1,291 thousand digital accounts, 357 thousand digital credit card accounts and issued 4,014 thousand digital deposit certificates, and statements of securities and funds’ portfolio movements and position.
+This permitted to reach an overall level of client communication dematerialisation of 83% in four years, which compares with less than 50% in 2014.